Albatros accidents and incidents

 |04 February 2017||Boat Rescue|

 On February 4, 2017, while navigating in South Pacific Ocean, the liner rescued 6 fishermen from their sinking boat, approx 400 km / 250 mi off Tonga's coast.
 New Zealand's Rescue Coordination Centre organised for the German cruise ship Albatros to change course after the fishing vessel crew set off an emergency rescue beacon.
 The fishermen were disembarked in Auckland NZ.
 They had not had fresh water for 3 days.

-On September 27, 2016, the ship suffered mechanical problems resulting in delayed departure from homeport Bremerhaven Germany.
+On September 27, 2016, the ship suffered mechanical problems resulting in a delayed departure from homeport Bremerhaven Germany.
 With around 800 passengers, the liner was scheduled to cruise to Dover UK, leaving from Columbus Cruise Center (Bremerhaven) in the evening.

 The mechanical problems (rudder's hydraulic system malfunction) delayed the departure by ~11 hours (leaving Germany in the morning on Aug 28).
 The same problem occurred soon after leaving the port (approx 25 km / 15 ml from Bremerhaven).
 Assisted by 2 tugboats, the cruise ship was towed back to port for repairs.